TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 ## Exploitation.

-### setup.
+### Setup.

 <br />

-To use the function of the `server.go` mentioned above, first, we need to create a client.
-To do it, we can use Python or Go, because as we say earlier, Apache Thrift is `multi-language`.
+To use the `ReadLogFile` function defined in `server.go`, we first need to create a client.
+To do it, we can use Python or Go, because as we mentioned earlier, Apache Thrift is `multi-language`.

 We need to install the following dependencies: